How to: Turn Object Keys Into camelCase Using Lodash

 data

-And here's how these components look in your module
+And here's how these components look in your Module Builder

 Initiating Your Data Transformation

-Here's how these components look in your module
+Here's how these components look in your Module Builder

 Inverting Your Data Object Keys

 With your input data in your module, your first step is to swap the placement of your key/value pairs.
-To do that, add your Data Workflow component.
-Your Data Workflow starts with an Input operator that retrieves your user transform data.
+To do that, add a Data Workflow component and name it dwfConvertToCamelCase.
+Your Data Workflow starts with an Input operator that retrieves your user iconHidden component's transform data.
 Then, add a Formula operator, which uses the _.invert Lodash function.
 This function swaps the key and value data in an object's key/value pair.
-To track the results of this inversion in the DevTools Console, you'll connect a Console operator.
+To track the results of this inversion in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software., you'll connect a Console operator.

 Here's how the Info windows for those operators look: